BestTimesToVisit.com Logo

 safety

-Kaohsiung is generally very safe, but always be aware of your surroundings, especially in crowded night markets.
-Keep your valuables secure and be cautious of overly friendly strangers offering unsolicited tours or deals, which is rare but can happen.
+Kaohsiung is generally a very safe city, but it's always wise to be aware of your surroundings, especially in crowded night markets.
+Keep your valuables secure and be mindful of traffic when crossing streets, as scooters are prevalent.
+Don't hesitate to ask for help if you feel lost or uncomfortable.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.